 - A letter of support from an individual representing the First Nation, community or organization to which the applicant belongs.

 - Proof of ancestry

 A panel consisting of representatives from the Admissions Committee and the Indigenous community will review the files of all candidates who wish to be considered by this alternate process and select candidates for interview.
 The panel will pay particular attention to academic commitment towards a career in medicine.
-(Only in exceptional circumstances will candidates with an average GPA of less than 3.0 and an average MCAT score of less 120 (New MCAT) be selected for interview.)
+(Only in exceptional circumstances will candidates with an average GPA of less than 3.0 and a MCAT score of less than 120 in each section be selected for interview.)